 Fishing iSUP / Pedal-Drive Kayak | 12′6 x 35″ x 6″

 The O2 Mako is the newest addition to the Glide paddle board family.
-It blends the stability and capacity of the O2 Angler with the distance paddling performance of the O2 Glide.
-But it doesn’t stop there, either.
+It blends the stability, capacity and features of the O2 Angler with improved distance paddling performance.
+But it doesn’t stop there.

-The O2 Mako is also specially designed to work with the Sharknado Pedal Drive and rudder system for fast, leg-powered, propulsion while seated.
+While it doesn’t officially carry the “3.0” designation, the O2 Mako does use the same excellent construction.
+The Mako is also specially designed to work with the Sharknado Pedal Drive and rudder system for fast, leg-powered, propulsion while seated.

 O2 Lochsa